Kennedy relative convicted of murder denied parole

-SUFFIELD, Connecticut Kennedy relative Michael Skakel on Wednesday was denied parole in his first try to persuade authorities he has served enough of his 20-years-to-life prison sentence for the 1975 murder of his young neighbor.
+SUFFIELD, Connecticut Kennedy relative Michael Skakel on Wednesday was denied parole in his first attempt to persuade authorities he has served enough of his 20 years-to-life prison sentence for the 1975 murder of his 15-year-old neighbor.

-Skakel, 52, maintained his innocence in the murder of 15-year-old Martha Moxley, telling the parole board at MacDougall-Walker Correctional Institution he hoped the real killer would be brought to justice someday.

-"I did not commit this crime," said Skakel, a nephew of Ethel Kennedy and the late Robert F. Kennedy, dressed in a beige prison shirt and pants and seated 5 feet (1.5 meter) away from the two-woman, one-man parole board.
+Skakel, 52, closed his eyes as the decision was announced at a hearing at MacDougall-Walker Correctional Institution, then looked back at a dozen supporters in the room.

+About a half dozen friends and family members of the victim, Martha Moxley, remained silent as the decision was announced.

 The next time Skakel will be eligible for parole is October 2017, the parole board said.

-John Skakel called his brother's continued incarceration a "tragedy," especially since Michael Skakel's ex-wife, who is raising their 13-year-old son, was recently diagnosed with cancer.

-"Michael relies on faith and prayers and accepts whatever happens," John Skakel told reporters.

-Earlier this year, Michael Skakel unsuccessfully asked a three-judge panel in Connecticut Superior Court to reduce his sentence, saying he should have been sentenced as a juvenile and not an adult.
+Earlier this year, the nephew of Ethel Kennedy, who has spent 10 years in prison so far, unsuccessfully asked a three-judge panel in Connecticut Superior Court to reduce his sentence, saying he should have been sentenced as a juvenile and not an adult.

+Skakel was 15 years old at the time of the murder of Moxley, a neighbor in Greenwich, Connecticut, who was beaten to death with a golf club.
+Her body was found on the lawn of her parents' home in the affluent New York City suburb.

 Skakel has maintained his innocence since his arrest in 2000.
 Long considered a cold case, the Moxley investigation was reopened in 1991 in the wake of an unrelated rape trial of Skakel relative William Kennedy Smith, who was acquitted.